neuro-symbolic-ai/semeval_2026_task_11/README.md

 * Underestimate the validity of arguments that seem implausible, even if they are logically sound.

+* Exhibit biases towards validity assessment depending on the content of the argument (including plausibility, concrete entities and languages)

 This issue highlights a fundamental problem: the pre-training process inherently entangles reasoning with content, limiting the reliability and application of LLMs in critical real-world scenarios.
 While various methods have been proposed to address this, a truly effective solution remains elusive, especially across different languages.

 ---